scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 * The asset is sent from addresses controlled by user `username`.
   (Of course, that user will need to hold at least the balance of the asset being sent.)

-(Note: The asset ID of AVAX is AVA on nodes running Denali or earlier.
-The ID will change to AVAX in the next release.)

 #### Example Call

 ```json